All About Baby

 At the hospital, your heart rate and the baby’s will be monitored.
 You may also receive IV fluids and medications.
 As the contractions intensify, you may want to start your coping strategies, whether you’re practicing breathing techniques or receiving pain medications.

-The Third Phase: The last phase is also called the transition phase because you’re almost ready to push and deliver your baby.
+The last phase is also called the transition phase because you’re almost ready to push and deliver your baby.
 In this phase, your contractions will continue to lengthen and intensify.

 As with the second phase, you’ll need coping techniques to guide you through the pain in this stage, whether you’ve chosen breathing, homeopathic remedies, or medication.